Tooth Bonding Philadelphia, PA

 Dental Bonding for Worn Teeth

-Dental bonding is also an excellent option for patients who have worn teeth.
+Dental bonding is also an excellent option for patients with worn teeth.
 Tooth grinding can cause teeth to wear down and appear shorter.
-They might also have chips or cracks along the edges because of the constant grinding.
-Dental bonding can restore teeth so that they appear longer and more even.
+Because of the constant grinding, teeth might have chips or cracks along the edges.
+We can restore teeth so that they appear longer and more even.
+No one will know that you’ve had your teeth repaired; composite resin matches the look and feel of natural teeth.

 Maria came to our office because her teeth were short and uneven.
 Chronic tooth grinding caused them to wear down and become chipped and brittle.
 We used dental bonding to restore her smile.